2016 Las Piñas local elections

 Local elections were held in Las Piñas on May 9, 2016, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the one Congressman, and the councilors, six in each of the city's two legislative districts.

 Background

-Incumbent Mayor Vergel "Nene" Aguilar was on third and final term.
-His wife, former Mayor Imelda Aguilar ran for his place.
+Mayor Vergel "Nene" Aguilar was term-limited.
+His wife, former Mayor Imelda Aguilar ran for his place instead.
 Aguilar was challenged by former Councilor Benjamin Gonzales, Antonio Abellar Jr., Gabina Punsalan, Vergilio Lontoc, and Rolly Gundan.

-Incumbent Vice Mayor Luis "Louie" Bustamante was on second term.
+Vice Mayor Luis "Louie" Bustamante sought re-election.
 He ran for third and final term, and challenged by Luis "Louie" Casimiro.

-Incumbent Representative Mark Villar was on second term.
-He ran for third and final term, and challenged by incumbent First District Councilor Zardi Abellera and Filipino Alvarado.
+Rep. Mark Villar sought re-election for third consecutive term.
+He faced incumbent First District Councilor Zardi Abellera and Filipino Alvarado.